pkgxdev/mash/README.md

 > `mash` will not be able to run your script until it is indexed.
 > If you can visit https://mash.pkgx.sh/USERNAME/SCRIPT-NAME then you’re
 > script has been indexed.

 > [!NOTE]
-> * Categorized scripts occur on a first come first served basis.
-If you
->   create a script called `foo-bar` and someone already did that then you are
->   too late and users can only call your script with `mash youruser/foo-bar`.
-> * Updates are fetched automatically, there is no versioning at this time.
-> * Single letter categorizations are ignored, eg `./scripts/f-u` will not be
->   indexed or made available to mash.
-If you have a particularly good single
->   letter category that you want an exception made, open a discussion and
->   let’s chat!

-> [!NOTE]
 > ### Naming Guidelines: A Call for Consideration